This post is one three of two in the HSA Series:

 Both MSAs and HSAs mixed capitalism with socialism within the US medical profession.
 The HSA was officially Approved by Congress in 2003 and became law in January 2004.
 For those in High Deductible Health Plans, the opportunity to take advantage of the new accounts began!

-How can you qualify for an HSA?
+How can you qualify for a Health Savings Account?

 Straight from the IRS: